-Sleep apnea is characterized by a number of involuntary breathing pauses or "apneic events" during a single night's sleep.
+With sleep apnea, you have involuntary breathing pauses or "apneic events" during a single night's sleep.
 There may be as many as 20 to 30 or more events per hour.
-These events are usually accompanied by snoring between apnea episodes.
-But, not everyone who snores has sleep apnea.
-Sleep apnea may also be characterized by choking sensations.
-The frequent interruptions of deep, restorative sleep often lead to early morning headaches and excessive daytime sleepiness.
+These events are usually accompanied by snoring between apnea episodes, and you may experience choking sensations.

 - Irregular heartbeat

 As South Jersey’s only tertiary-care, academic health system, Cooper University Health Care is home to doctors and surgeons with advanced expertise in the full range of medical and surgical specialties.

 As a result, we’re able to offer the comprehensive, well-coordinated care that’s required to effectively diagnose and treat sleep apnea.
 From timely, accurate diagnostic testing in our state-of-the-art sleep lab to surgery that’s tailored to your unique situation, Cooper has what you need.

 People most likely to develop sleep apnea include those who: